shreyarnayak/TextToSpeech_AndroidFramework/README.md

 ## 2. Features

-🔊 Convert text input into natural-sounding speech.
+1. Convert text input into natural-sounding speech.
-📑 Extract and read text from **PDF files**.
+2. Extract and read text from **PDF files**.
-🌐 **Translate text** into multiple languages before playback.
+3. **Translate text** into multiple languages before playback.
-⏸️ Pause and ▶️ Resume speech playback.
+4. Pause and ▶️ Resume speech playback.
+5. Can listen to the saved audios.
-📱 Simple, lightweight, and mobile-friendly design.
+6. Simple, lightweight, and mobile-friendly design.

 ---